-Say: “I find not in what has been revealed time through inspiration forbidden to a person who eats things which are edible, unless it be dead meat, or blood poured forth or the flesh of swine because all these are unclean or in, disobedience to Allah, animals slaughtered in someone else’s name”.
+Say: “I find not in what has been revealed to me through inspiration forbidden to a person who eats things which are edible, unless it be meat of dead animals, or blood poured forth or the flesh of swine because all these are unclean or in, disobedience to Allah, animals slaughtered in someone else’s name.”
 Then he who is constrained by hunger such that he neither desires to eat nor crosses the limits [incurs no sin].
 This is because your Lord is forgiving and merciful.
 (6:145)

 وَيُحِلُّ لَهُمْ الطَّيِّبَاتِ وَيُحَرِّمُ عَلَيْهِمْ الْخَبَائِثَ وَيَضَعُ عَنْهُمْ إِصْرَهُمْ وَالْأَغْلَالَ الَّتِي كَانَتْ عَلَيْهِمْ (157:7)

-And [this prophet] allows them as lawful what is clean and prohibits them from what is unclean; he releases them from their heavy burdens and from the yokes that were upon them.
+And [this Prophet] allows them as lawful what is appropriate for eating and prohibits them from what is inappropriate for eating; he releases them from their heavy burdens and from the yokes that were upon them.
 (7:157)

 يَاأَيُّهَا الَّذِينَ آمَنُوا إِنَّمَا الْخَمْرُ وَالْمَيْسِرُ وَالْأَنصَابُ وَالْأَزْلَامُ رِجْسٌ مِنْ عَمَلِ الشَّيْطَانِ فَاجْتَنِبُوهُ لَعَلَّكُمْ تُفْلِحُونَ (90:5)